rkaldawy/writeups2019/hackim/2fun/README.md

 ## Conclusions

 I had a lot of fun doing this challenge.
 I don't often see creative block cipher challenges, and this felt like a breath of fresh air from the usual RSA misconfiguration challenge.
-Thanks to HackIM for making the chal!:
+Thanks to nullcon for making the chal!: